-Annual Report on Form 10-K for fiscal year 2018 for the assumptions used in determining the aggregate grant date fair value of this award.
-The amount reported does not include any reduction in the value of the award for the possibility of forfeiture. - (4) The amounts shown were earned in the fiscal year listed, but paid in the first quarter of the following fiscal year. - (5) Mr. Kartsotis refused all forms of compensation for fiscal years 2016, 2017 and 2018.
-Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met through stock price growth. - (6) Mr. Boyer was appointed Executive Vice President, Chief Financial Officer and Treasurer effective October 16, 2017. - (7) This amount represents annual wellness benefits, financial advisory services, the Company's contributions to Mr. Boyer's account under its 401(k) plan and Company-paid life insurance premiums. - (8) Includes a \$1,500,000 new hire sign on bonus and a \$335,156 guaranteed bonus payout in the first quarter of 2018 in lieu of his participation in our Cash Incentive Plan. - (9) Mr. Belcher was not an NEO in 2016 or 2017. - (10) This amount represents annual wellness benefits, financial advisory services, the Company's contributions to Mr. Belcher's account under its 401(k) plan, Company-paid life insurance premiums, a permanent housing allowance of \$90,248 and a tax equalization amount of \$13,769. - (11) This amount represents annual wellness benefits, financial advisory services, the Company's contributions to Mr. Hart's account under its 401(k) plan and Company-paid life insurance premiums. - (12) Mr. McKelvey was not an NEO in 2016. - (13) This amount represents annual wellness benefits, financial advisory services, the Company's contributions to Mr. McKelvey's account under its 401(k) plan and Company-paid life insurance premiums
+- (1) The amounts shown were not actually paid to the NEOs.
+Rather, as required by the rules of the SEC, the amounts represent the aggregate grant date fair value of RSUs and PSUs awarded to each of them in fiscal years 2017, 2018 and 2019.
+These values were determined in accordance with FASB ASC Topic 718.
+The grant date fair value of the PSUs is based on our estimate on the grant date of the probable outcome of meeting the performance conditions of these awards.
+The aggregate grant date fair value of the RSUs and PSU is equal to the midpoint between the high and low sales prices of our Common Stock on the date of grant multiplied by the number of shares granted.
+The following are the aggregate grant date fair values of the 2019 PSUs assuming we meet the highest level of the performance conditions of these awards as described in footnote (2) to the Fiscal 2019 Grants of Plan-Based Awards Table: Mr. Boyer \$575,446, Mr. Belcher \$540,090, Mr. Hart \$557,768 and Mr. McKelvey \$592,706.
+The amounts reported do not include any reduction in the value of the awards for the possibility of forfeiture.
+See also Fiscal 2019 Grants of Plan-Based Awards Table.
+The amount for Mr. Boyer for 2018 includes a \$1,950,000 RSU award granted on January 15, 2018 in connection with his hiring. - (2) The amounts shown were earned in the fiscal year listed, but paid in the first quarter of the following fiscal year. - (3) Mr. Kartsotis refused all forms of compensation for fiscal years 2017, 2018 and 2019.
+Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met through stock ownership. - (4) Mr. Boyer was appointed Executive Vice President, Chief Financial Officer and Treasurer effective October 16, 2017. - (5) This amount represents annual wellness benefits, financial advisory services, the Company's contributions to Mr. Boyer's account under its 401(k) plan and Company-paid life insurance premiums. - (6) Includes a \$1,500,000 new hire sign on bonus and a \$335,156 guaranteed bonus payout in the first quarter of 2018 in lieu of his participation in our Cash Incentive Plan. - (7) Mr. Belcher was not an NEO in 2017. - (8) This amount represents annual wellness benefits, financial advisory services, the Company's contributions to Mr. Belcher's account under its 401(k) plan, Company-paid life insurance premiums, a permanent housing allowance of \$110,175 and a tax equalization amount of \$27,931. - (9) This amount represents annual wellness benefits, financial advisory services, the Company's contributions to Mr. Hart's account under its 401(k) plan and Company-paid life insurance premiums. - (10) This amount represents annual wellness benefits, financial advisory services, the Company's contributions to Mr. McKelvey's account under its 401(k) plan and Companypaid life insurance premiums. - (11) This amount represents a discretionary bonus paid for retention purposes.

-FISCAL 2018 GRANTS OF PLAN-BASED AWARDS TABLE
+FISCAL 2019 GRANTS OF PLAN-BASED AWARDS TABLE

-The following table provides information regarding plan-based awards granted during fiscal 2018 to the NEOs.
+The following table provides information regarding plan-based awards granted during fiscal year 2019 to the NEOs.